 Why Do Eggs Go Bad?

 Eggs go bad even when they’re refrigerated – they definitely have an expiration date.
-It’s not usually the date printed on the carton (if you happen to have bought eggs at the store – if you did, consider getting chickens).
+It’s not usually the date printed on the carton (if you happen to have store bought eggs – if you do, consider getting chickens).

-It’s an evolutionary advantage that helped chickens reproduce successfully – and egg that can easily be contaminated won’t hatch or will hatch weak and sickly chicks.
+It’s an advantage that helps chickens reproduce successfully – an egg that can easily be contaminated won’t hatch or will hatch weak and sickly chicks.

 How Do Eggs Go Bad?